SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 beyond a few rare events.

 This is the first news that has made me hopeful in a long while.
 (2020 has been hard on all of us, world-wide.
-If you're in the US, the politics has &ellip; _not helped_ the situation, to put it mildly.)
+If you're in the US, the politics has &hellip; _not helped_ the situation, to put it mildly.)
 If it's approved &ndash; and it damn well _better_ be!
 &ndash; then we can look forward to being vaccinated soon.
 First health care workers and nursing home residents, then essential workers and the elderly, then everybody.
 And I